DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Success can be its own enemy – or the enemy could get stronger just when you think you’ve escaped, like in Alien.

-Sequence 6 – Things fall apart.
+Sequence 6: Things fall apart.

-They got what they wanted, but not what they needed, and now they are paying the price for not solving their real issues.
+They got what they wanted but not what they needed, and now they are paying the price for not solving their real issues.

 Our heroes have just rescued Princess Leia and escaped from the Storm troopers through a quick and easy escape hatch.

-Sequence 7 – The second turning point, and the lowest moment.
+Sequence 7: The second turning point and the lowest moment.

 As the characters continue their descent, the second turning point comes around.

-But it turns out that he’s been tricked, and when he goes to rescue Rachel, he finds Harvey waiting for him.
+But it turns out he’s been tricked, and when he rescues Rachel, he finds Harvey waiting for him.

-He’s left with nothing left of Rachel but ashes…

-A dark “knight” of the soul, if you will…
+He’s left with nothing left of Rachel but ashes.
+A dark “knight” of the soul, if you will.

-Sequence 8 – The climax and resolution.
+Sequence 8: The climax and resolution.

 The resolution is the conclusion, detailing the aftermath for the character after the cathartic events of the climax.

-For instance, a film like The Good, The Bad, and The Ugly has a long and drawn-out climactic final battle – but the resolution itself is relatively short.
+For instance, a film like The Good, The Bad, and The Ugly has a long and drawn-out climactic final battle – but the resolution is relatively short.

 After the results of the gunfight, our hero rides off into the sunset, like so…

 If not, you may need a longer resolution to tie up loose ends and pay off all the elements you set up throughout the story.

-At the end of the day, how you choose to resolve your story is entirely up to.
-Choose wisely…
+At the end of the day, how you choose to resolve your story is entirely up to you.

 And that’s it!
-That’s all you need to know to follow the Hollywood storytelling model to tell your own stories.
+That’s all you need to know to follow the Hollywood storytelling model to tell your stories.